Jennifer Lien: Conventions

 Lien has attended science fiction conventions in relation to her role as Kes when she was working on Voyager and after her film career ended.
 In a 1995 interview, she said about these conventions:

 The conventions are something within themselves, a unique world.
 It's a very different experience in that I can talk to other people involved in the world of Star Trek, like authors and actors from other Star Trek shows.
 I also get to meet people from other SF shows, because they tend to have guests from other series at the conventions I attend.
 The fans love the conventions, love meeting the people involved in their favorite shows.
 That makes you want to give them everything you can.
 I try to tell them what's going on, share my laughter and tell them about the wonderful experience I've been having on Voyager.
 The feedback is just so positive.
 The fans seem to really like the show, and that's good.
 If they have any negative feedback, they give it to me, too, which is fine.
 They're usually pretty respectful, and they come up with things that are very interesting—positive and negative – and I get sucked into it.

 Personal life

 In August 2010, Lien said she intended to work as a nutritionist after completing her studies.
+She has a son with husband Phil Hwang.

 Between 2015 and 2018, Lien was repeatedly arrested and charged with legal offenses; several of these charges were later dropped.
 The court eventually ordered her to undergo mental health treatment.